apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**It’s not just Netflix’s $900K AI jobs, it’s the hypocrisy**
+**Mitch McConnell fell earlier this month, before freezing mid-sentence this week**

-You can read more about it [here](https://techcrunch.com/2023/07/27/its-not-just-netflixs-900k-ai-jobs-its-the-hypocrisy/).
+You can read more about it [here](https://www.theguardian.com/us-news/2023/jul/27/mitch-mcconnell-freeze-press-conference-fall-age).

 ## Requirements
 - Python 3.8